 Having being brought up in western society consumerism has been bred into us from birth.
 Advertising dictates to us how we should be living our lives to have happy fore-filling existence.
 Material possessions have become a symbol of wealth and stature working ourselves into the ground to buy the latest gadget, get in the trendiest restaurants, to make sure that your not walking around in last seasons clothes.
 Does all this really define us as human beings, are we co-existing respectfully with other living beings.
 Look for yourself – ask yourself if this is what being human is?

-I want to try and create an narrative to entice the viewers of all ages to an exhibition which shows the implications of consumerism and the layers of design which make us want to consume.
+I want to try and create an narrative to entice the viewers to an exhibition which shows the implications of consumerism and the layers of design which make us want to consume.
 Design of advertising is implicated in forming the ground to an unsustainable world.
 Yet the consumer spree carries on regardless, and few of us are aware that we’re still willing slaves to a completely artificial injunction to consume.
 The result is a world in which rampant consumption in rich countries is rapidly outstripping the resources in the world needed to ratify demand.
 Which inevitably will result in World Elimination by Design.